neeiilgarciaa/machLearning/rfTest/readme.md

 The algorithm will be implemented to classify whether there is an attack or not.
 By splitting the dataset into 80/20 ratio for training and testing respectfully, the randomized value is to be set at default of 42.

+The model will also produce results on which network segments are affected the most by LFI.